UtrechtUniversity/ricgraph/docs/ricgraph_install_configure.md

     file *requirements.txt*.
 Probably, a button or text appears that asks you to install requirements.
 Click on it.

-    If this does not work, in the IDE (PyCharm) Terminal, type:
+    If this does not work, type in the IDE (PyCharm) Terminal:
     ```
     pip3.11 install -r requirements.txt
     ```